2023 Legislative Session

 Practices At Anti-Abortion Centers

 Since 2016, we’ve organized students on campuses to #SmashTheStigma around reproductive rights and abortion care.
-We still hear a lot about anti-abortion centers, also known as “fake clinics”, that lurk near college campuses under the guise of offering reproductive care but really are pushing disinformation to advance national anti-abortion agendas.
+We still hear a lot about anti-abortion centers, also known as “fake clinics,” that lurk near college campuses under the guise of offering reproductive care but really are pushing disinformation to advance national anti-abortion agendas.
 Using deceptive advertising— like omitting, minimizing or obscuring disclaimers that they don’t offer or refer abortion care or emergency contraception while seeming as if they do—, anti-abortion centers target folks looking for reproductive care then provide patients with biased counseling and inaccurate information about abortion and contraception.
 For many, the result of a visit to an anti-abortion counseling center is shame, confusion, and serious delays to seeking and scheduling reproductive care.

 Economic Justice: Affordable Housing

 We hear it all across the state: the rents are too damn high.
 Young people deserve to live where their life is and not spend all of their income on rent (ICYMI: we’re not really homeowners).
-Young people in Colorado are too often forced to choose between keeping a roof over their head and paying their bills, keeping food on the table, or maintaining their health—saving for the future isn’t an option.
+Young people in Colorado are often forced to choose between keeping a roof over their head and paying their bills, keeping food on the table, or maintaining their health.
+Saving for the future isn’t an option.

-It’s time for communities to take their power back from greedy, short-sided corporate landlords.
+• HB23-1115 Repeal Prohibition Local Residential Rent Control: It’s time for communities to take their power back from greedy, short-sided corporate landlords.
 Colorado’s ban on local control of rents is a relic of the past and a major barrier to our state’s affordable future.
 Local officials and community members want the power to stabilize rents – but our current law forbids them from putting a limit on the skyrocketing cost of rent.
-This year, lawmakers and Governor Jared Polis have the chance to give local governments and residents the power to stabilize rents and make our communities more affordable for all working people.
-Young people demand we take this chance.
-We believe everyone deserves the right to a safe, and stable home.
-That is why we are supporting HB23-1115 Repeal Prohibition Local Residential Rent Control.
+This bill would have repealed the ban on rent control and given power back to our local communities to solve the affordable housing crisis.

-No matter where we come from, what we look like or how much we earn, we all deserve an affordable, safe and stable place to call home.
-This is true for rent prices and the eviction process.
-Right now, landlords rigged the system so they can evict tenants for pretty much any reason.
-Tenants deserve to feel safe in their homes and stable in the communities where they have historic and cultural ties to.
-That’s why we’re support HB23-1171 Just Cause Requirement Eviction Of Residential Tenant.
-Aiming to prevent displacement in gentrifying neighborhoods, decrease evictions, and foster community health and well-being, the proposed bill will enshrine a tenant’s right to stable housing into law, protect tenants from landlord retaliation, stop self-eviction, and provide options for tenants when evictions happen that aren’t their fault.
+• HB23-1171 Just Cause Requirement Eviction of Residential Tenant: Aiming to prevent displacement in gentrifying neighborhoods, decrease evictions, and foster community health and well-being, the proposed bill would have enshrined a tenant’s right to stable housing into law, protect tenants from landlord retaliation, stop self-eviction, and provide options for tenants when evictions happen that aren’t their fault.

 Get Involved